shao-lab/MAnorm/docs/source/install.rst

    $ cd MAnorm
    $ pip install .

-Alternatively, you can download the release from the `GitHub release page`_.
-Once extracted the source code, MAnorm can be installed with ``pip`` as before.
+Alternatively, the source code can be downloaded from the `GitHub release page`_.

 Galaxy Installation
 -------------------